 - Explore their technical skills to ensure their credibility with the engineering teams.

 - Evaluate their communications skills to quickly get a concept across with clarity.

 - Try to discern their experience in managing people, directly and indirectly, to meet goals.

 - Have they demonstrated tenacity in meeting goals, and do you believe that they are creative enough to find solutions where the obvious answers might not be possible?

 Some products might need a product manager with a lot of business experience, some will require a specific type of technical acuity and an ability to work well in the enterprise setting.

 - Can they relate the investment on the product side, with the P&L demands of the company?

 - Did they relate “success” in business terms (new revenues, new customers, reduced costs)?

 Finding Your Product Manager with Toptal

 Toptal has a complete suite of product managers of all levels specializing in successfully bringing products and services to market.
 Toptal PDM experts span industries and go-to-market strategies with deep experience from the business side, through to the complexity of creating value with a leading edge and emerging technologies.
 The Toptal model enables clients to engage quickly with innovators who can solve complex problems.
-Whether it’s for a consultative role to drive a business plan, create new pricing and selling models, redesign or recover from a business challenge, or jump in and drive product management success, Toptal’s PDM professionals are ready to assist.
+Whether it’s for a product management consulting role to drive a business plan, create new pricing and selling models, redesign or recover from a business challenge, or jump in and drive product management success, Toptal’s PDM professionals are ready to assist.